How well are you retaining users of your app post-on-boarding?

 There are some common problems highlighted which impact engagement, such as customers wanting a personalized experience, but that being at war with their desire for privacy.
-The precursors to an app in crisis were highlighted in an infographic, part of which you see below:

 Many of these common problems can be summed up with one word; trust.
 If you want to successfully keep users engaged, then building up their trust in your app, perhaps even in your company as a whole, is a must.

 To point to a recent example (without getting into politics!), look at what happened to Uber.
 Hundreds of users created a public display of deleting the app when they felt that the company had acted without integrity by appearing to “scab” off the New York taxi strike due to protests.

 You may not have anywhere near the level of publicity with your app, but there are plenty of things smaller apps do to erode trust (over-use of those push notifications is one!).
 What you do inside and outside of your app matters, so listening to the overall sentiment and preferences of your customers is a good place to start.

 If your app seems to shed users in the time period after they’ve completed initial on-boarding, then, besides your overall value proposition, you need to examine the experience they are getting post-on-boarding.

 Stay on the pulse of users by keeping up communication and engaging with them regularly.
 Know what’s working and what needs work, but don’t assume a feature build will be a band-aid.